-For 2017, I decided to keep my goal at a lofty 100, and I’m once again participating in the Modern Mrs. Darcy Reading Challenge.
+I decided to keep my goal at a lofty 100, and I’m once again participating in the Modern Mrs. Darcy Reading Challenge.
 In fact, because I like to go all in, I’m not just choosing books from one path from the challenge, but from both.

 So why do I do it?

 While it could be discouraging to “fail” year after year, I’ve actually found the striving for a lofty reading goal to be more motivating than hitting a lower goal.
 And I love the reading challenges that Anne puts together because they force me to search through books and consider them in new ways.
 I’ve found favorite books through each challenge (like The 100-Year-Old Man Who Climbed Out the Window and Disappeared!) that I definitely wouldn’t have read otherwise.

 It could be said that it’s not really a goal if I don’t plan to meet it, but I convince myself every year that this will be the year that I finally do read 100 books and every book for the challenge, and 2017 is no different.

 I’m also going to do something a little bit differently this year.
 While I selected books I think fit within each category, I’m going to keep track of the books I actually read to see if I can complete the challenge that way!